What is autism?

 How are people of different degrees of autism understood?

-Autism is known as a spectrum disorder as no two persons with autism are the same.
+Autism is known as a spectrum condition as no two persons diagnosed with autism are the same.
 They may differ in the interaction of 2 key dimensions:

 - Severity of Autism